 Humanize Long Term Care - dignity & community

-Across Illinois, thousands of persons could get better long term care, at less cost, with greater dignity and autonomy, by transitioning out of a facility into 'home and community-based services (HCBS).'
+Across Illinois, thousands of persons could get better care, at less cost, with greater dignity and autonomy, by getting long term care via 'home and community-based services' (HCBS) instead of an institution.

-Despite (not enough) availability of Medicaid-funded home services, and court orders calling for Illinois to speed transitions into less restrictive environments, many folks are stuck in nursing homes and similar facilities due to lack of affordable community housing.
+Despite (not enough) Medicaid-funded home services, and court orders calling for Illinois to speed transitions into less restrictive environments, many folks are stuck in facilities due to lack of affordable community housing.

 Getting the state of Illinois to provide housing assistance in the community to enable transitions would be an important step toward honoring the US Supreme Court Olmstead decision - which enshrined the civil right to care in the least restrictive environment.